Recep Tayyip Erdoğan: LGBT

 In 2002, Erdoğan said that "homosexuals must be legally protected within the framework of their rights and freedoms.
 From time to time, we do not find the treatment they get on some television screens humane", he said.
 However, in 2017 Erdoğan has said that empowering LGBT people in Turkey was "against the values of our nation".

 In 2020, amid the COVID-19 pandemic, Turkey's top Muslim scholar and President of Religious Affairs, Ali Erbaş, said in a Friday Ramadan announcement that the country condemns homosexuality because it "brings illness", insinuating that same sex relations were responsible for the COVID-19 pandemic.
 Recep Tayyip Erdoğan backed Erbaş, saying that what Erbaş "said was totally right."
 Starting from 2023, Erdoğan began openly speaking against LGBT people, openly saying that his Coalition "are against the LGBT", and accusing the Turkish opposition of being LGBT.

 In 2023, Erdogan blamed LGBTQ+ people for "undermining family values" in Turkey and called his political opponents "gays" in a derogatory manner.
 Third-party sources criticized this; seeing it as a bid to distract the public from the ruling party's failings—particularly on the country's economy; according to these sources, by targeting Turkey's minority groups, he rallied his base amid the country's ongoing economic troubles to raise the prospects of winning the 2023 general elections in his country, which were seen as critical for his nearly 20-year rule.
 At a campaign rally in the same year Erdoğan stated, "We are against the LGBT".

 Jews

-While Erdoğan has declared several times that he is against antisemitism, he has been accused of invoking antisemitic stereotypes in public statements.
+While Erdoğan has declared that the antisemitism is an "evil crime" that cannot be legitimized, he has been accused of invoking antisemitic tropes in public statements, particularly those regarding Israel.
+In 2009, regarding the 2008–2009 Gaza War, Erdoğan said Israelis "know very well how to kill" and suggested that Israel controls the media.
+In 2010, following the Gaza flotilla raid, he repeated the suggestion of Israel dominating the world media.
+The Turkish historian Rıfat Bali characterized these remarks as antisemitic and as inflammatory rhetoric well beyond legitimate criticism of Israel.
+In 2021, Erdoğan accused Israel of "terrorism" against the Palestinians and said, "they kill children who are five or six years old.
+They only are satisfied by sucking their blood", which the Anti-Defamation League and others cited as an instance of blood libel.